parca-dev/docs/docs/governance.md

   in case of an involuntary departure but can be appropriately batched with other departures or routine cycling otherwise).
 * removed from group accounts where applicable.
-Services with some variety of a group account include but are not restricted to GSuite, Netlify, Twitter, Youtube.
+Services with some variety of a group account include but are not restricted to Vercel, Twitter, Youtube.
 * not allowed to call themselves an active team member anymore, nor allowed to imply this to be the case.
 * added to a list of previous members if they so choose.